 The Brendan Irbe Center for computer Science and Engineering

-Opening in early 2019, this dramatic presence on Baltimore Avenue unites our top-ranked computer science department with the acclaimed Institute for Advanced Computer Studies, creating a hub for technology in UMD’s new Discovery District.
+Opened in 2019, this dramatic presence on Baltimore Avenue unites our top-ranked computer science department with the acclaimed Institute for Advanced Computer Studies, creating a hub for technology in UMD’s new Discovery District.

 Located in the Parren J. Mitchell Art-Sociology Building, the Michelle Smith Collaboratory for Visual Culture features an IMAX-like screen and other technology to study art and architecture in novel ways.